Reference 14 — CAN transport

 The in-band advertise frame and the dynamic map

 The identity↔path map is dynamic config held inside transport_can — not static, not held by a privileged node.
-It self-establishes from in-band advertise frames: an advertise is a full-TLV control frame that establishes a header-elided binding at runtime, mapping a CAN ID to a libtracer path, after which the lean, id-matched data frames carry only payload (the discovery_static/discovery_mdns-shaped “full caps sets up non-interactive bindings” split, CONTEXT.md Framing modes).
+It self-establishes from in-band advertise frames: an advertise is a control frame that establishes a header-elided binding at runtime, mapping a CAN ID to a libtracer path, after which the lean, id-matched data frames carry only payload (the discovery_static/discovery_mdns-shaped “full caps sets up non-interactive bindings” split, CONTEXT.md Framing modes).

 advertise_t has two forms, distinguished by the group flag: